BSNL's 44 pc mobile network equipment from ZTE, 9 pc from Huawei | Technology

 BSNL's 44 pc mobile network equipment from ZTE, 9 pc from Huawei

-"Bharti Airtel Limited (BAL), uses telecom equipment of several vendors partners including Indian, American, European, Chinese across the different network domains, radio, core, and transport, and follow a multi-vendor approach for its networks to build robust and secure networks," Dhotre said.
-He said that there are comprehensive security conditions as part of the existing License Agreement for telecom service providers to address security concerns.
+"Bharti Airtel Limited (BAL), uses telecom equipment of several vendors partners including Indian, American, European, Chinese across the different network domains, radio, core and transport and follow a multi-vendor approach for its networks to build robust and secure networks," Dhotre said.
+He said that there are comprehensive security conditions as part of existing License Agreement for telecom service providers to address security concerns.

+"As per condition no 39.6 of Chapter VI of Unified License, each licensee have to undertake an audit of their networks or get their networks audited from security point of view once in a financial year from a network audit and certification agency," Dhotre said.
+The DoT on December 6, 2019, had directed the Telecom Service Providers i.e. Bharat Sanchar Nigam Limited, Mahanagar Telephone Nigam Limited, Reliance Jio Infocomm Limited, Bharti Airtel Limited & Vodafone Idea Limited to carry out special security audit of their network by an external agency, he said.
 The minister also clarified that the DoT has not issued any order regarding providing source code for security testing.
-PTI PRS MR.

 ALSO READ